Wednesday Night: Eat, Pray, Talk

-The Quaker community (Society of Friends) also holds a prayer meeting in Glatfelter Lodge on Sunday morning.
+The Quaker community (Society of Friends) also holds a prayer meeting in Glatfelter Lodge at 10:30 on Sunday mornings.

-Ministry is provided to the Catholic community by the Catholic Campus Ministry team which consists of a Roman Catholic priest and Campus Ministry Associate.
-Mass is celebrated on Sunday at 5:00 p.m. and Thursdays at 5:15p.m.
-Learn more
+This ministry is provided by the Catholic Campus Ministry team, which consists of a Roman Catholic priest and Campus Ministry Associate.
+Mass is celebrated on Sundays at 5 pm in Christ Chapel when school is in session.

 Shabbat and Jewish Holidays

 Hillel, Jewish Life on Campus, schedules Shabbat services, High Holiday services, and other Jewish holiday services throughout the Jewish calendar.